tum-pbs/game-physics-template/guide.md

     renderer.drawWireCube(glm::vec3(0), glm::vec3(5), glm::vec3(1));
     renderer.drawCube(
         glm::vec3(0,0,0), // center position
-        glm::angleAxis(glm::radians(45.0f), glm::vec3(1.0f, 1.0f, 0.0f)), // rotation
+        glm::angleAxis(glm::radians(45.0f), glm::vec3(1.0f / sqrtf(2.f), 1.0f / sqrtf(2.f), 0.0f)), // rotation
         glm::vec3(0.5,0.5,0.5), // scale
         glm::vec4(1,0,0,1)); // color
 }
 ```

-This new call will draw a cube at the origin, rotated by 45 degrees along some axis, with a scale of 0.5 in all directions and 100% red colored:
+This new call will draw a cube at the origin, rotated by 45 degrees along some axis (note that glm expects angles to be in radians for this function, and the axis should be normalized, that being said, it works fine in most cases without normalization until it doesn't so be careful with functons that require an axis input!), with a scale of 0.5 in all directions and 100% red colored:

 ![alt text](https://github.com/user-attachments/assets/709e7e33-8501-4478-ab3c-994a645e28e8)